benedictau1993/spotify_recommendation_engine/README.md

     -	It recommends new songs based on the average of the audio features of any given list of songs the user specifies.

 4. Cluster-based recommendation system

+    Using classification modelling this notebook explores the predictive power of Spotify track features using labeled data, whether the user liked the song or not.
+After picking the model with the best testing and cross validation score we can:
+    -predict whether the user would like a song or not and give the probability of the user liking or disliking the song, on some global data frame.
+    -create three playlists of songs we predict the user will like -each playlist is under a "theme" or mood that is determined by audio features such as tempo, etc.

 #### 5. **Playlist publication.**